Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Bonnells Bay's median taxpayer income is $44,615.
-The average income in the suburb is $57,362.
-Nationally, the median income is higher at $58,923 with an average of $76,135.
-In Regional NSW, the median income is $52,390 and the average is $65,215.
-Based on Wage Price Index growth since financial year 2023, estimates for Bonnells Bay as of September 2025 would be approximately $48,568 (median) and $62,444 (average).
-The 2021 Census ranks household, family, and personal incomes in Bonnells Bay between the 25th and 33rd percentiles.
-Income distribution shows that 32.8% of residents earn between $1,500 and $2,999 annually, with a total of 1,396 people in this bracket.
-This is similar to regional levels where 29.9% of residents fall within the same income range.
-Housing affordability pressures are severe in Bonnells Bay, with only 83.2% of income remaining after housing costs, ranking at the 32nd percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Bonnells Bay has a median income among taxpayers of $44,615 and an average of $57,362.
+This is lower than the national average.
+In comparison, Regional NSW has a median income of $52,390 and an average of $65,215.
+Based on Wage Price Index growth of 10.32% since financial year 2023, estimated incomes for March 2026 would be approximately $49,219 (median) and $63,282 (average).
+According to Census 2021 income data, Bonnells Bay ranks modestly in terms of household, family, and personal incomes, between the 25th and 33rd percentiles.
+The $1,500 - 2,999 earnings band captures 32.8% of the community (1,407 individuals), similar to regional levels where 29.9% occupy this range.
+Housing affordability pressures are severe in Bonnells Bay, with only 83.2% of income remaining, ranking at the 32nd percentile.

 Frequently Asked Questions - Income